jonrau1/CodeArtifactVulnScanner/README.md

 - All software package versions and their associated Common Vulnerabilities and Exposures (CVEs) is parsed from the [NVD JSON Feeds](https://nvd.nist.gov/vuln/data-feeds#JSON_FEED) by parsing the Common Platform Enumeration (CPE) embedded within.

-- Configurable Purging of highly vulnerable packages by Common Vulnerability Scoring System (CVSS) v2.0 Base Score or Severity Label.
+- Configurable Purging of highly vulnerable packages by [Common Vulnerability Scoring System](https://nvd.nist.gov/vuln-metrics/cvss) (CVSS) v2.0 and v3.0 Base Scores.
 All non-purged, but vulnerable, packages are pushed through as findings into AWS Security Hub as custom findings.
+Purging will be recorded within the Security Hub finding.

 ## Solution Architecture